By Maldives specialist Vicki

 Below the gleaming skyscrapers of Dubai, you can walk through air-conditioned malls larger than the entire island you have just been staying on.

 Base yourselves at the Hilton Dubai Creek and you’re near Deira, the more traditional part of the city.
 You can barter for jewelry in the gold souq or admire the day’s catch in the adjoining fish market.
 The white domes of the Grand Mosque are a short walk away.
-(The main prayer space is restricted to Muslim worshippers, but anyone can climb the minaret for views across the gilded complex.)
+(The main prayer space is restricted to Muslim worshipers, but anyone can climb the minaret for views across the gilded complex.)

 While I don’t think there’s any need to visit Dubai’s Jumeirah Beach (it’s not a patch on Maldivian sands), you could head into the rose-gold sand dunes to the south.
 On an afternoon tour, you can dune bash in a 4x4 before enjoying a barbecued dinner around a campfire under the stars.